JunqiLiu-SYSU/DT-JRD/README.md

 ## Test
 <pre> python test.py --train_weights your_checkpoint_path </pre>

+## 🖼️🗜️Coding Pipeline Instructions

+### 1. Coding Data Preparation

+1. Run `resize_png.py`
+   Adjust the original image dimensions to even values.

+2. Run `png2yuv.py`
+   Convert the resized PNG images to YUV420 format.

+3. Run `make_png_cfg.py`
+   Generate configuration files for each image.

+---

+### 2. VVC All-Intra Coding Pipeline

+1. Run `make_files.py`
+   Create storage paths for encoded data under different QP settings.

+2. Run `compress.py`
+   Encode the images.

+3. Run `decode.py`
+   Decode the images.

+4. Run `decode_yuv2png.py`
+   Convert the decoded YUV files back to PNG format.

+5. Run `decode_resize_png.py`
+   Resize the decoded images back to their original dimensions.

+---

+### 3. JRD-based VCM Pipeline

+1. Run `make_files.py`
+   Create storage paths for encoded data under different QP settings.

+2. Run `make_intra_cfg.py`
+   Generate encoding configuration files for each image and modify the `InitialQP` values.

+3. Run `compress.py`
+   Encode the images.

+4. Run `decode.py`
+   Decode the images.

+5. Run `decode_yuv2png.py`
+   Convert the decoded YUV files back to PNG format.

+6. Run `decode_resize_png.py`
+   Resize the decoded images back to their original dimensions.

+7. *(Optional)* Run `see_CTU_QP.py`
+   Generate a `vtmbmsstats` file, which can be used with YUVviewer to visualize the QP values of CTUs in the YUV files.

+We provide executable files (EncoderApp.exe and DecoderApp.exe) for two encoding methods: VVC All-Intra Coding and JRD-based VCM.
+In addition, we wrap the encoder invocation and operation process into Python scripts, which include the specific encoding commands.
+To facilitate understanding, we also provide examples of the corresponding configuration files.
+During the encoding pipeline, we use FFmpeg 4.2.2 (win64) for format conversion and processing.

 ## 📖 Citation

 If you find our work useful or relevant to your research, please kindly cite our paper: